Community Fellow Program

 - Host the other Community Fellow students at their organization and present their projects

-Junior and Seniors, if you are interested in being a fellow for any of the listed organizations, please visit their Handshake profile and apply directly to the organization.
+Junior and Seniors, if you are interested in being a fellow for any of the listed organizations, please apply over Handshake.

-Applications for the 2020-21 Community Fellow Program are now available upon request.
-To request an application, complete this form and Mitzy Rodriguez will follow up with you.
+Applications for the 2020-21 Community Fellow Program are now available on Handshake.